 The BOEC was declared a Dark Sky Preserve in Nov.
 2012, Canada’s 15th DSP.
 At the ES Fox Observatory, we have a large reflecting telescope (a 28-inch Webster) and we use it regularly in our public viewing sessions.

 BAS regular 1st Wed of the month meetings start on Mar 5, 2014.

-A full summary of all BAS events for 2014 can be found here: 2014 Events Summary Note there may be minor errors/omissions in this list.
-See our short list below or click on the COMING EVENTS page for detailed up-to-date monthly information.
+Note there may be minor changes in this list as dates approach.
+For up-to-date listing, see our 3-month list below or click on the COMING EVENTS page for detailed monthly information.